SCCC-BBC/PathwaySplice/README.md

 #In R console
 library(devtools)

-# If your R version is 3.3.2 or 3.3.3, install PathwaySplice using the following
-install_github("SCCC-BBC/PathwaySplice",ref = '0.99.4')

-# If your R version is development version(3.4.0), install PathwaySplice using the following
+# This version of PathwaySplice can be installed if your R version is >= 3.4.0
 install_github("SCCC-BBC/PathwaySplice")

-#If you use command line in pegasus terminal and R version is 3.3.2 or 3.3.3
-R -e 'library(devtools);install_github("SCCC-BBC/PathwaySplice",ref = '0.99.4')'

-#If you use command line in pegasus terminal and R version is 3.4.0
+#In pegasus terminal
 R -e 'library(devtools);install_github("SCCC-BBC/PathwaySplice")'

 ```